apaciuk/rails-7-api-mini-starter/README.md

 # rails-7-api-starter

-##### Rails 7 API Starter with user Devise-Api Auth and just enough essential configuration options, with UUId's
+##### Rails 7 API Starter with user Devise-Api Auth and just enough essential configuration options, with UUId's/RSpec

 - Leaving other options open to individual preference.

-##### Devise primary model
+##### Set Devise primary model

-After setting devise model (rails g devise Model/User/Account) add the :api module to the model [https://github.com/nejdetkadir/devise-api]
+After setting devise model (rails g devise Model/User/Account) add the :api module to the created model [https://github.com/nejdetkadir/devise-api] and any other options needed.

 Example controller with standard and restricted methods